 Charleston City Council voted down the contract with the firm selected to develop the West Ashley Master Plan in late December.
-Dover Kohl was the planning firm selected by the West Ashley Revitalization Commission, and presented to the City Council as the top pick of a dozen bidders for the project.
+Dover Kohl was the planning firm selected by the West Ashley Revitalization Commission.
+The firm was presented to the City Council as the top pick of a dozen bidders for the project.
 The selection committee includes three council members and five city employers.
 Dover Kohl is known locally for its involvement in the development of the I’On Development in Mount Pleasant.
 The vote was a major setback for West Ashley, which considers this a top priority for the city.

-City Council was expected to approve the nearly $500,000 contract, but the plans were rejected during a Ways and Means Committee meeting because council members questioned the cost of the plan and the process by which Dover Kohl was selected.
-Only Mayor John Tecklenburg and council members Mike Seekings, Rodney Williams and Peter Shadid voted for the planning firm.
+City Council was expected to approve the nearly $500,000 contract.
+However, they rejected the plans during a Ways and Means Committee meeting.
+Council members questioned the cost of the plan and the selection process.
+Only Mayor John Tecklenburg and council members Mike Seekings, Rodney Williams, and Peter Shadid voted for the planning firm.
 All other council members rejected it.
-City Councilmen Bill Moody questioned whether the city could have considered a better deal with other contractors, since Dover Kohl bid $150,000 more than what the City Council originally wanted to spend on the West Ashley Master Plan.
+City Councilmen Bill Moody questioned whether the city could have considered a better deal with other contractors since Dover Kohl bid $150,000 more than what the City Council originally wanted to spend on the West Ashley Master Plan.

 Source: Post & Courier, December 24, 2016, “What’s Next for West Ashley Master Plan?” by Abigail Darlington

 When it’s time to build, renovate, or upfit your commercial space, call Carolina Services Inc. We are Charleston’s premier commercial space planning and improvement company.
 Contact CSI to see how we can help design, manage and implement innovative and cost-effective solutions for your commercial space.